The Climate Change Pandemic: How COVID-19 could accelerate our engagement with sustainability has been saved

 The government and businesses are taking action to accelerate the climate transition

-The COVID-19 pandemic demonstrates the urgency of preparing for external shocks and is likely to sharpen the urgency of efforts to reduce climate change.
+Another way in which climate change and the pandemic have intersected, is by demonstrating to organisations the urgency of preparing for external shocks.
 Understanding of climate risk has grown over time and renewables are increasingly commercially viable.
 Governments are considering making sustainability an element in exchange for government bailouts.
-Investors too are playing a big part, some have made announcements that their portfolio companies are expected to address sustainability as part of the pandemic response.
+Investors too are playing a big part, some have made announcements that their portfolio companies are expected to address climate change as part of the pandemic response.
 Others are making efforts to engage with policymakers and measuring the carbon footprint of their investment portfolios.
 Some investors are focusing on opportunities to finance the transition to a lower carbon economy, including investments in renewable energies, new technologies and energy efficiency.

 The European Commission’s proposed recovery plan is supporting the economic recovery in all Member States by injecting almost €2.2 billion into 140 key transport projects to deliver on its climate objectives set out in the European Green Deal.6 With a strong emphasis on better multimodal connections on the road, inland waterways and rail networks as well as the shift to greener fuels for transport.
 In the maritime sector, priority is given to projects based on alternative fuels and the installation of onshore power supply for ports to cut emissions from docked ships.